gli-27/TailorGAN/README.md

 $ python collarSyn.py --step step2
 ```

+### Dataset

+* The dataset is available online, please download it from the link: , and put it under the /data foler.

 ### Citation

 * If you think our work is useful, please use the following: